bcit-ltc/infrastructure-documentation/docs/services-systems.md

     Most systems and services have some basic access requirements:

-    * Install and run BCIT's myVPN
+    * Install and run a BCIT VPN solution
     * Membership in the `LTC Users` Active Directory group.
 If you're not part of that group and you need access, please [submit a request to the ITS TechHelp desk](https://techhelp.bcit.ca/).

 ## GitHub